percona/percona-server-mysql-operator/source/architecture.rst

 Design overview
 ===============

-The Percona Distribution for MySQL Operator automates and simplifies deploying and managing open source MySQL clusters on Kubernetes.
+The Percona Operator for MySQL automates and simplifies deploying and managing open source MySQL clusters on Kubernetes.

 Containers deployed with the Operator include the following components: